aguileraz/AGLDev/README.md

 1 DB for Module AGLCOX (a MSSQL DB).

-Need change orm_default to orm_aglbase (all authentication using this).
+Need change orm_default to orm_aglbase (all authentication will be use this).

-Need use orm_default in AGLCOX.
+Need use orm_default in AGLCOX (after orm_aglbase already working for auth).